ETH3D/badslam/applications/badslam/doc/camera.md

   reasonably well might be acceptable, but is likely inferior since the model is unlikely to fit exactly.
 Using a default intrinsic calibration for a camera type, as it is sometimes being done, should be avoided.

-The properties listed above are not fulfilled by current consumer-level RGB-D cameras (see the table below).
-The [ETH3D SLAM benchmark](https://www.eth3d.net/slam_overview) is a suitable dataset if you are fine with working with pre-recorded datasets.

 If you cannot get suitable high-quality RGB-D data, consider using another SLAM system instead, for example [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).
 If you